Metal options for your jewellery

 A question we get asked often is "what is the right metal for me?"
-This is all down to a few things, your personal choice, if you have allergies to certain alloys and how hard wearing you require you jewellery to be.
+This can all depend on a few factors, your personal choice, if you have allergies to certain metals and how hard wearing you require you jewellery to be.
 This applies for all jewellery types such as engagement rings, wedding rings, pendants, earrings and even cufflinks.

 Pure gold (24ct) is too soft to be used on its own in jewellery.
-It is alloyed with other metals to give it strength and durability.
+It is mixed with other metals to give it strength and durability.
 The higher the pure gold content, the higher the number of carats.
-Here at G H Moore, we use 9ct and 18ct gold.
+Here at G H Moore, we mainly use 9ct and 18ct gold.

 In 9ct gold, 375 parts out of 1000 are pure gold.